keewon/keewon.github.io/_posts/2013-02-15-tsung-tips.markdown

 Fortunately [Tsung FAQ](http://tsung.erlang-projects.org/user_manual.html#htoc82)
 presents trouble shooting guide.
+If clustering doesn't work well, you need to check connectivity of each nodes.
+Each nodes are connected via ssh as far as I know.
+PATH also should be set properly.

 If you want to test custom XMPP protocols, you may edit `ts_jabber_common.erl` and recompile the project.